 A light box is a useful photography item for shooting smaller items.
 You can make one in a few minutes with a table and a translucent curtain or sheet.
 Simple turn your table upside down and drape your curtain over it to create the desired effect.

 Outdoor photography is probably the most affordable photo idea on this list.
-All you need is your camera and mother nature looks after the rest!
+All you need is your camera—mother nature looks after the rest.
 On the right day, the outdoors can give perfect natural lighting and provide brilliant backdrops for health, lifestyle and beauty products in particular.

 All you've got to do is choose the perfect background for your brand.
 Try to find a match between your products and setting.
-For example, if you're selling swimwear naturally you would choose a beach, while a brand selling hiking gear might choose a mountain peak or some other rocky terrain.
+For example, if you're selling swimwear naturally you would choose a beach, while a brand selling hiking gear might choose a mountain or forest setting.

 Looking for unique ways to make your products pop?
 Well, you don't have to be a Photoshop magician (or a real one).
 With a simple fishing line, you can set up an effective shot that makes it seem like your product is suspended in thin air.

 Just attach a fishing line to the product and attach it to a base overhead—the transparent line will barely show up in the final image.
 While you can do this on a plain background (which is better for editing out the fishing line later) you can do it with natural surroundings, and even models, as well.

 Fishing line has been pivotal for making things look like they're flying since old Sci-Fi movies in the 1920s.
 It's a classic DIY trick and works a treat.
 Just remember to edit it out with your photo editing software of choice (simply "paint" over the line).